RealTreasury/business-case-builder/README.md

 ### Server Timeouts

+The plugin's API request timeout defaults to 300 seconds and can be increased up to 600 seconds in the settings page.
 Large reports can take several minutes to generate.
 Increase server and PHP timeout limits to avoid gateway errors.
 In nginx, raise `proxy_read_timeout` and `fastcgi_read_timeout`:

 ```nginx
 location ~ \.php$ {